knavely/blog/roll.md

 In fact Herbert Wilf has apparently embraced this, even has a "Snake Oil Method" in his classic text [generatingfunctionology](https://www2.math.upenn.edu/~wilf/gfology2.pdf).

 I will try explain the magic from first principles and to give you, a practitioner of some sort, a tool you can use with working confidence.
 I'm doing my best to keep things informal, and intuitive, and so will likely offend formalist mathematical nit-pickers.
 Generating Functions have blown me away since I was a first year student.
-I routinely stayed up all night trying to verify my GF solutions to various enumerative challenges, hampered by Maple/Mathematica timeouts, and more often than not resorting to brute force on the huge whiteboard we had in our flat with my roommate Clint.
-We even got thrown out of a Peterborough Ontario coffee shop late one night "for having a super lame math fight", which I only vaguely recall had something to do with whether or not order mattered for some formula or other.
+I routinely stayed up all night trying my GF solutions to various enumerative challenges.
+Verification was always a challenge because somehow we always mistrusted ourselves : In vain computational efforts like Maple/Mathematica timeouts, and more often than not resorting to brute force on the huge whiteboard we had in our flat with my roommate Clint, who was always a great sport.
+We even got thrown out of a Peterborough Ontario coffee shop late one night "for having a super lame math fight", as the barista described it, which I only vaguely recall had something to do with whether or not order mattered for some formula or other.
+No idea why "Bagel Schmagel" was open past midnight but it was...

-Generating Functions were a tool that stuck with me after undergrad, that has been useful in a surprising large vertical of math and CS.
-I can not remember any of those formulas from Discrete Math 101 for "distinct slots into indistinct objects with/out replacement, etc.." but Generating Functions provide a general framework for solving all such problems.
-I want to replace memorization with fundamental understanding whenever possible.
-GFs have come in handy for Probability, Analysis of Algorithms, Recursion, Branching Processes, various Enumeration for its own sake...
+Generating Functions were a tool that stuck with me after undergrad, that has been useful in a surprising large range of Math and CS.
+I can not remember any of those formulas from Discrete Math 101 for "distinct slots into indistinct objects with/out replacement, etc.." but Generating Functions provide a general framework for solving all sorts of problems.
+Yes, there are often other domain specific ways to go about things, but I like how knowing the GF framework removes a lot of memorization.
+For example the Master Theorem from Analysis of Algorithms.
+Indeed GFs have come in handy for Probability, Analysis of Algorithms, Recursion, Branching Processes, various Enumeration for its own sake...
 This blog is my attempt to impart some of those early fun times of being simultaneously mesmerized and confused.

 # Why are they called Generating Functions?